acaizu00/about-me-/README.md

 - i'd like to think i'm pretty easy to have a convo with. u can quite literally talk to me abt anything and i'll be happy to chat.

-- c+h freely if i recognize/know you.
+- c+h allowed if i recognize/know you.

 - dont be weird and we'll be cool.

 dni: